quii/learn-go-with-tests/error-types.md

 This leads to flaky and difficult to read/write tests and it reflects the difficulties the users of your code will have if they also need to start doing things differently depending on the kind of errors that have occurred.

-Always make sure your tests reflect how _you'd_ like to use your code, so in this respect consider creating an error type to encapsulate your kinds of errors.
+Always make sure your tests reflect how _you'd_ like to use your code, so in this respect consider creating error types to encapsulate your kinds of errors.
 This makes handling different kinds of errors easier for users of your code and also makes writing your error handling code simpler and easier to read.